data-ethics-and-society/data-ethics-and-society-reading-group/SESSIONS.md

 # Meeting Dates

-Sessions are every one-two months on a **weekday lunchtime** from 12:30-1:30pm.
+Sessions are every three months (February, May, August and November) on a **weekday lunchtime** from 12:30-1:30pm.

 The dates for upcoming sessions are here, but the discussion material will be voted for in the meeting before.
 All additional material can be found in the relevant session information document.